macco3k/deepstories/README.md

 ## Scope and Goals
 From wikipedia (https://en.wikipedia.org/wiki/Interactive_fiction):

 > Interactive fiction, often abbreviated IF, is software simulating environments in which players use text commands to control characters and influence the environment.
 Works in this form can be understood as literary narratives, either in the form of Interactive narratives or Interactive narrations.
-These works can also be understood as a form of video game,[1] either in the form of an adventure game or role-playing game.
+These works can also be understood as a form of video game, either in the form of an adventure game or role-playing game.

 Interactive Fiction provides a challenging environment for machine learning, and specifically nlp.
 For one, as the name suggests, we are in the realm of narrative.
 This implies a _story_, with a main plot and a number of subplots, characters, etc.